HorizenOfficial/evm-documentation/docs/integrations.md

 ![confirm-second](/img/docs/integrations/metamask-confirm-second-tzen.png)

 7. The MetaMask wallet displays a signature notification.
-A signature is needed to add the transaction to the thirdweb Dashboard.
+A signature is needed to add the transaction to the thirdweb dashboard.
 Read the content fully before signing.
-Use the down-arrow to scroll to bottom the page.
+Use the down-arrow to scroll to the bottom of the page.

 ![signature-request](/img/docs/integrations/metamask-signature-request.png)